 Paris Fashion Week got a makeover of its own this year in response to the COVID-19 pandemic, as it launched a virtual format designed to bring the luxury fashion runway chez nous.
 From July 6 to 8, the Fédération de la Haute Couture et de la Mode (FHCM) hosted a digital event where accredited couture maisons presented videos and complementary content, rolling them out on a preset schedule to emulate an IRL fashion week.
 Men’s Fashion Week followed a similar format July 9 to 13.

 Without paparazzi on site to capture the elegance and buzz, the fashion world relied on social media more than ever.
-And, thanks to Sprinklr Modern Research capabilities, we had a front-row seat to the social listening action, where we captured digital trends and conversations surrounding the newest looks, the hottest haute-couture, and the share of voice for all Couture Maisons—in real time.
+And, thanks to Sprinklr Insights capabilities, we had a front-row seat to the social listening action, where we captured digital trends and conversations surrounding the newest looks, the hottest haute-couture, and the share of voice for all Couture Maisons—in real time.

 There was clearly pent-up demand for this chance to revel in luxury fashion, based on the plethora of emoticons expressing giddy emotions—“love,” celebration” and “approval” topping the usage list by far.